SysKitTeam/docs-point/common-tasks/check-access-for-specific-user.md

 ![Site Details page - Overview tile](../.gitbook/assets/check-access-for-specific-office-365-user_site-details-page-overview-tile.png)

-If you click on Users metric, you will be redirected to the page which shows you all types of users that have access to that Site Collection.
+If you click the Users metric, you will be redirected to the page which shows you all types of users that have access to that Site Collection.

 ![Site Details - Users report](../.gitbook/assets/check-access-for-specific-office-365-user_site-details-users-report.png)